dfensgmbh/biz.dfch.CS.Development.Process/README.md

 ## Process Description

-The development process and several other information about the development at d-fens GmbH are describe in the [Wiki](https://github.com/dfensgmbh/biz.dfch.CS.Development.Process/wiki)
+The development process and several other information concerning the development at d-fens GmbH are describe in the [Wiki](https://github.com/dfensgmbh/biz.dfch.CS.Development.Process/wiki)